 - The recognition of first peoples in the Australian Constitution and the recognition individually of the sovereignty of all the separate nations that have existed in this land for millennia.
 Additionally, the removal within the whole document of references to race so that first peoples and all ethnic groups are included as equals and not as a “special case” category

 - The removal of the discriminatory clause section 25 that allows governments to exclude minority and ethnic groups of all types from the vote

-- The recognition of first peoples’ languages as Australia’s first languages, their customs and traditions; while also recognising the English language.
+- The recognition of first peoples’ languages as Australia’s first languages, their customs, traditions and connection to land; while also recognising the English language.